davidleonardi418/omop-lite/README.md

 - `DB_USER`: The username for the PostgreSQL database.
 Default is `postgres`.
 - `DB_PASSWORD`: The password for the PostgreSQL database.
 Default is `password`.
 - `DB_NAME`: The name of the PostgreSQL database.
 Default is `omop`.
 - `SCHEMA_NAME`: The name of the schema to be created/used in the database.
-Default is `omop`.
+Default is `public`.
 - `DATA_DIR`: The directory containing the data CSV files.
 Default is `data`.
 - `SYNTHETIC`: Load synthetic data (boolean).
 Default is `false`